 The Lux is the entry-level model of Instant Pot.
 It comes in 3, 6, and 8-Quart sizes, and will do what the Duo models are capable of, but it does lack low pressure and the Yogurt preset button.
 If you don't plan on making yogurt (though there are workarounds out there) and don't need low pressure (most recipes call for high pressure anyways), then the Lux is a great starting point because of the price.

-The Duo is the gold standard of Instant Pots, and is the most popular model for good reason (and chances are very high that you can pick it up for cheap in a Black Friday Instant Pot deal).
+The Duo is the gold standard of Instant Pots and is the most popular model for good reason (and chances are very high that you can pick it up for cheap in a Black Friday Instant Pot deal).
 It has all of the basic functionality, including the Yogurt setting and you can switch between low or high pressure, and it comes in 3, 6, and 8-Quart sizes.
 Lately, Instant Pot has been introducing new variations of the Duo line, such as the Duo Nova, which include different LCD display panels that show temperature and cooking progress, as well as newer pressure release buttons, making the steam release part easier and safer for most people.
 The Duo Crisp version also has a different lid, which allows it to air fry, roast, bake, broil, and dehydrate.

 Instant Pot Ultra is one of the higher-end models, and it can do everything that the Duo can do, along with a few more features, while coming in 3, 6, and 8-Quart sizes.
 With the Ultra, you get four more modes than the base Duo model: Cake, Egg, Sterilizer (for cleaning things like baby bottles), and Ultra.
 The Ultra model also has a dial for selecting modes, a pressure release button for safety, and displays cooking progress on the LCD display.
 You can also adjust altitude levels (this affects how some things cook), and the Ultra mode lets you adjust temperature and pressure for custom cooking.